ariesbabu/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

 Create a NDB compute profile that can be used for our Postgres database

-1. In NDB > Go to Profiles
+1. In NDB > Go to Profiles > Compute Profile
-2. Create a new profile
+2. Create a new compute profile

    - **Name** - DEFAULT_OOB_SMALL_COMPUTE
    - **CPUS** - 4